Secrets of Analytics Success – Collecting and Measuring the Right Data – Google Marketing Platform Sydney Meetup Recap

 The difference between discovering good insights and great insights is the data you have available for analysis, yet many marketers neglect to take a strategic approach to data collection.
 At this event, our expert speaker provided an introduction to creating an effective measurement plan that will deliver online marketing success.

 Joining live from France our speaker, Benoit Weber, is a Google Tag Manager and Analytics specialist.
-Benoit has worked with leading online brands including Gumtree, Salesforce, Expedia and Open Colleges.
+Benoit has worked with leading online brands including Gumtree, Expedia and Open Colleges.

 Watch the presentation below: